OxfordCMS/OCMS-blog/about.markdown

 ---
-layout: page
+layout: about
-title: About
+title: About Us
+updated: 4 May 2020
+categories: about
-permalink: /about/
+permalink: /about
 ---

+# OCMS
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: